How to Become a Content Creator That Earns

 Photo via Pexels

-Niche CategoryTypical Price PointAudience Willingness to PayExample Content
+Niche CategoryTypical Price PointAudience Willingness to PayAverage Creator Earnings

 The sweet spot is a niche you know well enough to teach, with an audience that pays for access to knowledge or community they cannot easily get for free.
-For a deep dive into which niches pay the most on Telegram and how to stack monetization layers, see our niche playbook for earning money from Telegram.
-If you are considering Telegram specifically, our channel ideas guide with revenue benchmarks ranks 10 niches by earnings potential.
+For a deep dive into which niches pay most and how to stack monetization layers, see our niche playbook for earning money from Telegram and our channel ideas guide with revenue benchmarks.

 Platform comparison for new content creators